ezequielgarcia/stk1160-standalone/README.md

 stk1160-standalone
 ==================

-stk1160 release 0.9.3\_for\_v3.2
+stk1160 release for cross-compilation (RaspberryPi, or any other embedded device)

+Please read the Makefile.
+You will find a few hints and things you need to configure before this works.

 This driver is specially made for you: the user;
 so anything you think it's not clear enough, please open an github issue.

-This branch is intented to be used with v3.2.
+This branch is intended to be used with v3.2.
 __Please don't even try to use it with another one__, or if you do and it doesn't work, don't mail me or open an issue.